falarica/presto-gateway/README.md

 - All presto clusters need to have same catalogs for the queries to work transparently across clusters

 ### Issues
-If you find an issue with Presto Gateway, please report it.
+If you find an issue with Presto Gateway, please report it...

 ### Contributing
 You can also contribute fixes and new features as pull requests.
 You will need to